Relationship Detox

 The concept of a Relationship Detox is where we create this container to use the metaskills of play and curiosity in order to more freely express ourselves through a filter of awareness so that things don’t just explode out but the pressure still gets released.

-Please note: This webinar is not intended for abusive or violent relationships.
+Please note: This class is not intended for abusive or violent relationships.
 Working with abuse or violence requires a different set of skills and support than this webinar can provide.
 Please seek therapeutic support.

 Meet Lisa